Mehrez-Bouasker/Dancing-man/README.md

 - ARFoundation
 - AR Subsystems
 - ARCore XR Plugin
-make sure to also install and import **XR Plugin Management** into your project
+make sure to install the most recent stable version of thesepackages and to also install and import **XR Plugin Management** into your project

 ![alt text](./ScreenShots/Plugin.png)